Wester Hailes: Facilities

 Local education centres include Stevenson College, the Wester Hailes Education Centre, the WHALE Arts Centre, the Sighthill campus of Napier University and the main campus of Heriot-Watt University to the west, in Riccarton.

 A swimming pool is located in the Wester Hailes Education Centre.

 Transport links

 The main points of arrival and departure for Wester Hailes are the string of bus stops located on the northern edge of Westside Plaza (formerly Wester Hailes Shopping Centre), and the railway station a short distance to the south.

-Bus services departing here are the 3, 21, 30, 33 & 400 provided by Lothian buses and 20 provided by McGill's Scotland East, with destinations including the city centre, Gyle Shopping Centre, the Hermiston Gait shopping complex and the Royal Infirmary of Edinburgh at Little France.
+Bus services departing here are the 3, 21, 30, 33, 400, X40, N30, N400 provided by Lothian Buses and 20 provided by McGill's Scotland East, with destinations including the city centre, Gyle Shopping Centre,Livingston, the Hermiston Gait shopping complex and the Royal Infirmary of Edinburgh at Little France.
 Service 44 passes nearby to the south on its way to Currie and Balerno; services 25, 34 and 35 pass nearby to the north, with destinations including Hermiston Park & Ride and Heriot-Watt University's Riccarton Campus.
 There is also pedestrian and cycle access east towards the city centre, via the Union Canal.